 ANILCA Section 810(a) provides that there shall be no "withdrawal, reservation, lease, permit, or other use, occupancy, or disposition of the public lands which would significantly restrict subsistence uses," until the federal agency gives the required notice and holds a hearing in accordance with ANILCA Section 810(a)(1) and (2).
-The BLM provided notice in the Federal Register that it made positive findings pursuant to ANILCA Section 810 that the cumulative case presented in the Draft EIS met the "may significantly restrict" threshold.
-As a result, public hearings were held in the potentially affected communities of Nuiqsut, Kaktovik, Utqiagvik, and Kaktovik.
-Notice of these hearings was provided in the Federal Register and in local media, including the Arctic Sounder and KBRW, the Utquigvik radio station with coverage to all villages on the North Slope.
+The BLM will provide notice in the Federal Register that it made positive findings pursuant to ANILCA Section 810 that the cumulative case presented in the draft EIS met the "may significantly restrict" threshold.
+As a result, public hearings will be held in the potentially affected communities of Nuiqsut, Kaktovik, Utqiagvik, and Anaktuvuk Pass.
+The hearings in Nuiqsut and Utqiagvik will be held in conjunction with public comment meetings for the draft EIS.
+Notice of all hearings will be provided in the Federal Register and in local media, including the Arctic Sounder and KBRW, the Utquigvik radio station with coverage to all villages on the North Slope.

-U.4 SUBSISTENCE DETERMINATIONS UNDER THE ANILCA SECTION 810(A)(3)(A), (B), AND (C)
+U.4 SUBSISTENCE DETERMINATIONS UNDER THE ANILCA SECTION 810(A)(A), (B), AND (C)